ComfyTavern/comfytavern/README.en.md

 ### 🌉 Connecting AI Creation with End-User Experience

-ComfyTavern is dedicated to transforming complex AI workflows into intuitive, user-friendly, and interactive **mini-applications**.
+ComfyTavern is an AI creation and application platform for creators and end-users.
+It is dedicated to transforming complex AI workflows into intuitive, user-friendly, and interactive **mini-applications**.

 We provide **creators** with a powerful, fluid visual node editor to orchestrate AI logic; simultaneously, we enable **end-users** to experience rich AI functionalities like AI chat, visual novels, and intelligent agents (Agent) "out-of-the-box" through independent **application panels**, without needing to understand the underlying technology.

 We believe that the power of AI lies not only in the sophistication of the creation process but also in the convenience of the final experience.

-**➡️ Current Core: PC-based VueFlow Node Editor + Basic Workflow Execution.**
+**➡️ Current Core: PC-based VueFlow Node Editor + Plugin Extensions + Unified File Asset Management.**

 ## [👉 Quick Start](#-installation-and-startup)